 you have imparted to us your life.
 Teach us to live with a grateful heart.
 You have come to us anew

 today.
 May you continue to live in our souls; until in your good time we may see you face to face

 where you live and reign for ever and ever.
 Amen.

 Those who wish to receive physical communion may receive when coming to an in-person worship service, by keeping Communion in Reserve in their homes, or by requesting a Lay Eucharistic Visitor if homebound.

 Below is a brief account of the guidelines from our Diocese:

 · Those preparing Communion will wear masks & practice good hand hygiene.
 Communion will be placed in plastic bags to be distributed to

-These bags will then be placed in a covered container on the Altar on Sunday morning.
+· Communion wafers will be placed in a covered container on the Altar on Sunday morning.

-Do not be daunted by these guidelines, please contact me if you have any concerns.
+Do not be daunted by these guidelines, please contact Rev. Aileen if you have any concerns.